dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 In this chapter we will see:

-- How doubles can isolate your code from your dependencies, the difference between mocks, stubs, spies and null objects
+- How doubles can isolate your code from your dependencies, the difference between mocks, stubs, spies and null objects.
-- How to add test double behavior to an existing Ruby object
+- How to add test double behavior to an existing Ruby object.
-- and how to keep your doubles and your real objects in sync
+- and how to keep your doubles and your real objects in sync.

 In movies, a stunt double stands in for an actor, absorbing a punch or a fall when the actor cannot or should not do so.
-In test frameworks liek RSpec, test double fulfills the same role.
+In test frameworks like RSpec, test double fulfills the same role.
 It stands in for another object doing testing.

 When we wrote the API unit specs for our expense tracker app, we treated the storage engine layer as if it were behaving exactly how we needed it, even though that the layer had not been written yet.

-this hability to try to isolate parts of your system while you are testing it is super powerful.
+This ability to isolate parts of your system while you are testing it is super powerful.
 With test doubles, we can:

-- Exercise hard to reach code paths, such as ever handling and reliable third-party service
+- Exercise hard to reach code paths, such as ever handling and reliable third-party service.
-- Write specs for a layer of your system before you have built it its dependencies
+- Write specs for a layer of your system before you have built it its dependencies.
-- Use an API while you are still designing it so that you can fix problems with the design before the implementation
+- Use an API while you are still designing it so that you can fix problems with the design before the implementation.
-- Demonstrate how a component Works relative to its neighbors
+- Demonstrate how a component Works relative to its neighbors.

 Types of test doubles:

-Test doubles have two characteristics one is the usage mode ( what you are using it for and what you are expecting to) and the other is how the double is creating,  the origin.
+Test doubles have two characteristics one is the usage mode (what you are using it for and what you are expecting to) and the other is how the double is created, the origin.

 Here are the usage modes:

-- Stub:  returns canned responses, avoiding any meaningful computation or i/o
+- Stub: returns canned responses, avoiding any meaningful computation or I/O.
-- Mock: expects a specific messages: will raise an error if it doesn't receive them by the end of the example
+- Mock: expects a specific messages: will raise an error if it doesn't receive them by the end of the example.
-- Null Object: a benign test double that can stand in for any object: returns itself in response to any message
+- Null Object: a benign test double that can stand in for any object: returns itself in response to any message.
-- Spy: records the message it receives so that you can check that later
+- Spy: records the message it receives so that you can check that later.

 Now here are the origins:

-- Pure double: a double whose behavior comes entirely from the test framework; this is what people normally think of when they talk about mock objects
+- Pure double: a double whose behavior comes entirely from the test framework; this is what people normally think of when they talk about mock objects.

-- Partial double: an existing Ruby object that takes on some tests that will behavior, it's an interface is a mixture of real and fake implementations
+- Partial double: an existing Ruby object that takes on some tests that will behavior, it's an interface is a mixture of real and fake implementations.

-- Verifying double totally fake like a pure double, but constraints it's interface based on a real object like a partial double; provides a safer test double by verifying that it matches the API
+- Verifying double totally fake like a pure double, but constraints it's interface based on a real object like a partial double; provides a safer test double by verifying that it matches the API.

-- Stubbed constant: a ruby constant such as a class or module name, which you create, remove or replace for a single test
+- Stubbed constant: a ruby constant such as a class or module name, which you create, remove or replace for a single test.

-Any given test of what we have both on our origin and a usage mode. and you can mix them for instance have a pure double acting as a stub, or a verifying double acting as a spy
+Any given test of what we have both on our origin and a usage mode and you can mix them for instance have a pure double acting as a stub, or a verifying double acting as a spy.

-Usage mode: mocks, stubs and spies
+Usage mode: mocks, stubs and spies.

 Generic test double